NEW WEBSITE + RESTRUCTURED SERVICES COMING JANUARY 2024!

 Now, staying consistent doesn’t mean showing up every single day.
 It means showing up when it matters, at whatever frequency you have the capacity to show up.

-Can only post on Instagram once a week?
+Can you only post on Instagram once a week?
 Great, do that and make it absolutely awesome.
-Can only write one email to your email subscribers a month?
+Can you only write one email to your email subscribers a month?
 No worries, it’s better that they hear from you once a month than not at all.

 And when it comes to delivering a seamless, positive experience to your clients or customers, that’s a must.
 Why?
 Well, one study reported that 86% of customers in the U.S. said they stopped doing business with a company because of a bad experience.